The Ghent magistrates beg Philip the Good for mercy after the Battle of Gavere. Miniature of about 1454 | Vienna, Österreichische Nationalbibliothek

 Librije.

-Chroniques de Hainaut, Brussels, Royal Library of Belgium, MS 9242, fol.
+Chroniques de Hainaut, Brussels, Royal Library of Belgium, ms. 9242, fol.
 1r

 This miniature by Rogier Van der Weyden shows a writer presenting a book to Philip the Good.
 The Burgundian dukes built a huge collection of books: the Library of Burgundy.
 Their library laid the foundation for the present Royal Library of Belgium.